meineerde/form_forms/README.md

 individual fields.
 As such, the name of each field has to be unique on each level of the form.

-The form can be rendered in a view by using something like this:

-    <%= FormForms::Registry[:my_form].render(@model, self) %>

-The render method takes two parameters: the model object that should be used as the base object for the form and a view instance (which can be almost always passed as `self`).
-The view instance is used to render the form fields.

 ## Form Registry

 To handle several forms, FormForms ships with a simple registry.
 If you